XpiritBV/UnitTesting/tdd_katas/tdd_kata1.md

     - `Name`
     - `Mark` (either 'X' or 'O')
     - `NumberOfMoves`
-        - The initial value should be 0.
+        - Ensure that initial value should be 0.

-2. Ensure that the `Name` and `Mark` can't be changed after creating a player object.
+2. Ensure that the `Name` and `Mark` can only be set when a player object is created.

 3. Add a method which increases the `NumberOfMoves` with one.